#condition - Hip

 - Activity-related sharp groin or anterior thigh pain

-pain that may be worse with internal rotation and/or flexion of the hip
+pain that may be worse with internal rotation and/or flexion of the hip.
+This pain may be sharp, with catching sensations.

 Traditional investigations such as X-rays, CT-scans, Ultrasound or even basic MRI are notoriously bad at diagnosing acetabular labral tears.
-The best way to confirm the presence of a clinically suspected tear is to have an MR-arthrogram, which is an MRI scan combined with injecting the hip joint with a special dye – this has a diagnostic accuracy of about 90%.
+The best way to confirm the presence of a clinically suspected tear is to have a high-resolution 3-Tesla MRI scan.
+An MR-arthrogram, which is an MRI scan combined with injecting the hip joint with a special dye, may sometimes be required – this has a diagnostic accuracy of about 90%.